From the Contact Tip to the Robot: Answers to Frequently Asked Questions About Welding Automation

 Is it necessary to add peripherals to a robotic welding system?

-It is always advisable to add peripherals, particularly a nozzle cleaning station (also called a reamer or spatter cleaner), to a robotic welding system.
-This peripheral cleans spatter from the inside of the welding consumables on the front end of the MIG welding gun, including nozzles, contact tips and retaining heads.
-It helps extend consumable life, and with that, reduces downtime for changeover during production and also the cost for replacing consumables.
+It is always advisable to add peripherals.
+Particularly a nozzle cleaning station (also called a reamer or spatter cleaner), to a robotic welding system.
+This peripheral cleans spatter from the inside of the welding consumables on the front end of the MIG welding gun.
+This includes nozzles, contact tips and retaining heads.
+It helps extend consumable life, and with that, reduces downtime for changeover during production.
+Along with reducing the cost for replacing consumables.
 Nozzle cleaning stations also help reduce the risk of losing shielding gas coverage (due to spatter build-up) that could potentially lead to expensive re-work.

 Adding a sprayer provides additional benefits, too.
-This peripheral can be mounted on the nozzle cleaning station and works by applying an anti-spatter compound to the front-end consumables after they have been cleaned.
-This compound coats the inside and outside of the nozzle, and also the contact tip, creating a protective barrier between the consumables and spatter.
+This peripheral can be mounted on the nozzle cleaning station and works by applying an anti-spatter compound.
+The compound is applied to the front-end consumables after they have been cleaned.
+This compound coats the inside and outside of the nozzle, and also the contact tip.
+As a result, this creates a protective barrier between the consumables and spatter.

 What type of payback can be expected from a robotic welding system?